joceluss/joceluss.github.io/mkdocs-material/docs/browser-support.md

 The following table lists all browsers for which Material for MkDocs offers full support, so it can be assumed that all features work without degradation.
-If you find a feature not to be working in a browser in the supported version range, please [open an issue]:
+If you find that something doesn't look right in a browser which is in the supported version range, please [open an issue]:

 <figure markdown>